MarcRW/Spanish-Practice-/README.md

 - **Accent keyboard** - custom implementation for Spanish characters
 - **Self-contained** - single file, no external dependencies

-## 📝 Copyright
+## 📝 Copyright & Usage

 © 2024 Marc.
 All rights reserved.

-This app is for private educational use only.
+This application and its contents are proprietary.
+Unauthorized copying, distribution, or commercial use is prohibited.

 ---

-**Questions?** The code is well-commented - check the `<script>` section for implementation details.